sensedeep/onetable-controller/README.md

 ## Modify

-Modify to add migrations scripts under the `src/migrations` directory.
+Modify to add migrations scripts under the `tables` directory.
 See below for more details.

 ## Deploy

 To promote to the cloud defined by your AWS_PROFILE and AWS_REGION.
+You can also edit the Makefile to define these variables if not defined in your environment.

 ```shell
 make promote